 Figure 2 gives a broad overview of the meshing pipeline implemented in SCIRun for preparing meshes for biomedical simulation.
-Because the pipeline should be applicable to a broad array of possible biomedical simulations, the pipeline incorporates a suite of tools that can be used flexibly and interchangeably among the various steps within the pipeline.
-The next section will discuss each tool at greater length.
-This section provides a general overview of the entire pipeline.
+Because generality is desired in this pipeline, that is, the pipeline should be applicable to a broad array of possible biomedical simulations, the pipeline incorporates a suite of tools that can be used flexibly and interchangeably among the various steps within the pipeline.
+Each of the tools will be discussed in greater detail in the next section, and a general overview of the entire pipeline will be outlined in this section.